-Whatever your goal, any achievements you make in cutting back on drinking are worthwhile.
-The closer you get to the alcohol unit guidelines the better.
-It’s a good idea to remind yourself of this if you slip up while on your cutting back on alcohol.
+It’s a good idea to remind yourself of this if you slip up while trying to cut back on alcohol.

 A single “lapse” might be drinking more than you had planned to do on one occasion.
 It’s important to recognise that this does not necessarily need to become a “relapse” – when you go back to regularly drinking at harmful levels.
 The important thing is to be aware and take action.